sky-t/hack-or-emergency-response/database.md

 1. I began by downloading the data from the NIJ [site](https://www.nij.gov/funding/pages/fy16-crime-forecasting-challenge.aspx#data)
 2. Since the data was in .xlsx I used $ in2csv to convert the excel files to csv
 3. Using $ csvsql I created table schemas for each csv (all years 2012-2015, then 4 csvs for 2016 so far).
-SQL for the basic schema was as follows:
+SQL for the basic schema was as follows
 ```
 CREATE TABLE nij_2012 (
         CATEGORY VARCHAR(19) NOT NULL,